seL4/website/About/how-to-use.md

 them via a native crypto components and network filter.
 The legacy code may still have bugs, but they cannot affect the crypto component.
-The complex driver may still have bugs, but it also cannot affect the crypto component -- at most it can provide garbage input.
+The complex driver may still have bugs, but it also cannot affect the crypto component -- at most it can provide invalid input.
 The legacy code might be vulnerable to buffer overflow attacks, but the network filter could check input before it reaches any legacy code.
-And the system architecture in conjunction with seL4 can guarantee for you that it cannot be bypassed.
+And the system architecture in conjunction with seL4 can guarantee for you that the filter cannot be bypassed.

 <div class="w-2/3 my-6 mx-auto aspect-3/2">
 {% svg /images/tries-shutterstock/sel4-principles.drawio.svg width="100%" %}